buanzo/hume/README.md

 required informational stages.
 All comments.
 You just write the script to follow the devops pattern.

-* watchdog command: 'This task needs to run daily' -> cron failed?  no hume command that lets the watchdog now it is effectively running daily.
+* watchdog command: 'This task needs to run daily' -> cron failed? hume command that lets the watchdog know it is effectively running daily.

 But first lets make a useful, working prototype.